-1.3.9 -- Extensions of Appointment and Probationary Periods
+13.9 -- Extensions of Appointment and Probationary Periods

 A period of appointment and the probationary period of a faculty member may be extended up to three years for extenuating circumstances, e.g., a leave of absence without pay, an extended sick leave, significant changes in published criteria for tenure, or significant changes in job description associated with transfer or promotion.
-Upon written request by the faculty member and recommendation by the department and/or division head, such an extension may be granted upon approval by the VPAA, the President, and the Board of Regents.
+Upon written request by the faculty member and recommendation by the department head and/or dean, such an extension may be granted upon approval by the VPAA and the Board of Regents.

-1.4 -- Origination of Appointments and Assignments
+1.4-- Origination of Appointments and Assignments